 A doctoral dissertation is a scholarly monograph or a compilation of articles, based on independent research, that makes an original contribution to knowledge.
 Article-based dissertations typically consist of three to five scientific publications on the same topic along with a summarising section.
-These publications must be peer-reviewed scientific articles; in addition, publications in high quality, refereed working paper series expressly specified by the discipline, as well as peer-reviewed book chapters in edited collections, may be accepted.
+These publications must be peer-reviewed scientific articles; in addition, peer-reviewed book chapters in edited collections, may be accepted.
 In addition to published articles and articles pending publication, article manuscripts not yet accepted for publication may also be included in the dissertation.
 Co-authored publications may be included if the author’s independent contribution to them is sufficient.

 The dissertation is graded on a scale of Fail ‒ Pass ‒ Pass with Distinction.
 The criteria for a passing grade are listed below.

 The dissertation must